 Before having surgery, tell your doctor or dentist that you are using doxycycline.

 This medication is not recommended for use during pregnancy because of possible harm to an unborn baby.
-It should not be used in women or men trying to have a child.
-Women of child-bearing age and men should use effective birth control while taking this medication.
+Women of child-bearing age should use effective birth control while taking this medication.
 Consult your doctor for more details.
-If you become pregnant or think you may be pregnant, inform your doctor immediately.
+If you become pregnant or think you may be pregnant, tell your doctor immediately.

 This medication passes into breast milk in very small amounts.
 While there have been no reports of harm to nursing infants, consult your doctor before breast-feeding.